tsgates/arch-wiki-markdown/wiki/Xfce.md

 does not work, you might need more or different gstreamer plugins.
 Try to install package gstreamer0.10-good-plugins or gstreamer0.10-bad-plugins.

+If you had to change the soundcard in the audio mixer, then you should log out and back in to hear sound.

 For further details, for example how to set the default sound card, see Advanced Linux Sound Architecture.
 Alternatively you can use PulseAudio